Month 1, Day 29, Friday 10:30 a.m.

 She could practically feel Damien’s solicitous gaze on her back as she strode away.

-She stopped and turned after a few moments, going instead to Professor Lacer’s office, where he generally retreated as soon as possible after his classes.
-She knocked sharply, then opened the door and strode to stand in front of desk when he called for her to “enter.”
+Instead of the infirmary, though, she veered off and made for Professor Lacer’s office, where he retreated as soon as possible after his classes.
+She knocked sharply, then opened the door and strode inside, stopping in front of Lacer’s desk.

-He looked up slowly from the scattered papers and books across his desk, some complicated spell arrays and what might even have been a half-finished ward plan for a residence.
+He looked up slowly from the scattered papers and books.
+Some held complicated spell arrays and what might even have been a half-finished ward plan for a residence.
 “How can I help you, Mr. Siverling?”

 Sebastien clenched and unclenched her fists, let out a slow breath, and said, “Professor Lacer, I respect and admire you.”